mlucy/mnist_aec_pytorch/experiments/results/results.md

 (This might also explain the persistently-slightly-higher loss in Experiment 3 if there's some training difference.)

+I copied some of the details like batch size from https://github.com/MadryLab/mnist_challenge , and it seems to give mostly similar numbers, but it's possible they used a slightly different configuration for the paper.

 # Experiment 3 (Table 1)